Andraya Yearwood Knows She Has the Right to Compete

 As a child, she didn't know what the word “transgender” meant.
 Neither did her family.
 They just knew what Andraya liked to wear, and they allowed her to wear whatever she wanted.
 As a first-grader, she had a pink, glittery Disney backpack that featured princesses Cinderella, Belle and Sleeping Beauty.
 She loved trying on her mom's heels and wearing pink and purple fuzzy boots with little puffy pompoms on the front.

 She started wearing wigs in seventh grade and skirts in eighth.
-In 10th grade, she told her parents she was gay.
+Around that time, she told her parents she was gay.
 But later her therapist told her about transgender people, and that's when she realized who she was.
 She just never had the language to describe it until then.

 "All along Andraya has been Andraya.
 It's one of the things people need to understand," says Coach Calhoun, who was also her eighth-grade language arts teacher.
 "This is not a phase.
 This is not a fad.
 This is not 'trying something.'